-- ii.
-Each element of work must be broken down with an estimated cost based on the rates allowed under EQIP. - 7.
-Necessary Field Work: Layout project in the field with flagging or marked by readily identifiable existing physical feature, such as roads. - 8.
+- 7. Necessary Field Work: Layout project in the field with flagging or marked by readily identifiable existing physical feature, such as roads. - 8.
 Estimate the approximate net acreage of each practice and explain how the acreage was determined.

 Preparing the Property Location Map